The Boys (comics): Scrapped film

 Variety reported in February 2008 that Columbia Pictures had optioned the comic for a film adaptation, to be produced by Neal H. Moritz. and Phil Hay and Matt Manfredi writing the screenplay.
 In August 2010, Adam McKay said that he had been signed on to direct the film.
 McKay added, "They already have a script and we're doing a rewrite on it so hopefully getting the whole thing into shape in the Fall with maybe a shoot happening in January."
 Columbia Pictures reported in February 2012 that it had dropped its option regarding a film adaptation of The Boys.
 However, Adam McKay said in a Twitter response that Paramount Pictures had picked it up, and that it was still in the works.
 On April 30, 2013, Manfredi and Hay were hired by Paramount to write the film, though the project never came to fruition.

 Television series

 In October 2015, it was reported that Cinemax greenlit a television series adaptation of The Boys, and that Seth Rogen, Evan Goldberg and Eric Kripke were producing the series.
 In September 2017, Variety reported that Amazon Studios had picked up the series.
 The series premiered its first season on July 26, 2019.
 The second season premiered on September 4, 2020, while the third season premiered on June 3, 2022, and the fourth season premiered on June 13, 2024.
-In May 2024, the series was renewed for a fifth and final season.
+In May 2024, the series was renewed for a fifth and final season, which premiered on April 8, 2026.